-In observance with the law of Missouri and the ordinances of the City of St. Louis, no person under the age of 21 may purchase or attempt to purchase or have in his or her possession, any alcoholic or intoxicating beverage on Campus or at University activities.
+In observance with the law of Missouri and the ordinances of the City of St. Louis, no person under the age of 21 may purchase or attempt to purchase or have in their possession, any alcoholic or intoxicating beverage on Campus or at University activities.
 Therefore, no alcohol beverage may be served or sold to anyone under 21 years of age on Campus or at University activities.
 Students must present two forms of valid photo identification or comply with our reasonable age verification procedures at events held on the Campus at which alcohol is available.
-Students found presenting false identification or taking other steps to acquire alcohol as a minor will be subject to disciplinary sanction under the Code of Non-Academic Student Discipline and Responsibility, and risk criminal prosecution.
+Students found presenting false identification or taking other steps to acquire alcohol as a minor will be subject to disciplinary action under the Community Standards, and risk criminal prosecution.

-Consumption of alcoholic beverages by those who are over 21 years of age, on Campus, is permitted ONLY at those Student events or locations that have been expressly approved by the Office of Student Life and ONLY in those locations for which the University has a license.
-Approval for alcohol service at events sponsored by University departments must be obtained from the appropriate director, dean, or Vice Provost.
+Consumption of alcoholic beverages by those who are over 21 years of age, on Campus, must be in compliance with Housing and Residence Life guidelines while in a residence hall, and is permitted ONLY at those Student events or locations that have been expressly approved by the Student Involvement Center and ONLY in those locations for which the University has a license.
+Approval for alcohol service at events sponsored by University departments must be obtained from the appropriate director, dean or Vice President.